Der Hohlweg: Spuren im Boden, Spuren im Alltag

 Open today

-A path that has shaped itself: Hollow ways form where humans and animals have used the same route for generations.
-Rain washes away soil, wheels and footsteps compact the ground – thus the path slowly digs itself deeper into the terrain.
+A path that has formed itself: Hollow paths are created where people and animals have used the same route for generations.
+Rain washes away soil, wheels and footsteps compact the ground - so the path slowly digs itself deeper and deeper into the terrain.

-There are such sections on the Old Church Path as well.
-For those heading to Stolberg, it was not the most beautiful but the most reliable path they sought.
-A route they knew, which had proven itself – and which was used time and again.
+There are also sections like this on the Alter Kirchweg.
+Because those who wanted to get to Stolberg were not looking for the most beautiful route, but the most reliable one.
+A route that they knew, that had proven itself - and that was used again and again.

-The hollow way is therefore more than just a detail at the roadside.
-It shows that the Old Church Path was not a one-time event but a recurring routine.
-And the soil still remembers it today.
+The hollow path is therefore more than just a detail on the edge of the path.
+It shows that the old church path was not a one-off event, but a recurring routine.
+And the ground still remembers it today.

-Path Check: Look at the edges of the path: Where is the ground particularly deep?
-Where is there more greenery, where is it sparse?
-Often, this reveals how long and intensively a route has been used.
+Path check: Look at the edges of the path: where is the earth particularly deep?
+Where does more greenery grow, where is it barren?
+This often reveals exactly how long and intensively a route has been used.

 Impressions